rudderlabs/rudder-sdk-js-autotrack/README.md

 If an element with class `rudder-no-track` is present in the DOM, SDK will not track on that node along with any child nodes in the DOM tree.

+**Note**: To use AutoTrack functionality, use the sdk from https://cdn.rudderlabs.com/v1/rudder-analytics-autotrack.min.js in the above examples.

 # [](https://github.com/rudderlabs/rudder-sdk-js/blob/master/README.md#self-hosted-config-plane)Self-hosted Config Plane